WeaveDI 2.0.0 Migration Guide

 // Don't recreate if already exists (idempotent)

-• If variable type is Optional, returns nil when unregistered
+@Injected(\.keyPath)supports both optional and required dependencies.- If variable type is Optional, returns

-If you were using wrappers like @ContainerRegister, we recommend replacing them with @Inject or @RequiredDependency.
+If you were using wrappers like @ContainerRegister, we recommend replacing them with @Injected or @RequiredDependency.

 Module and Container